jpatrick5402/Bits/README.md

 # Bits
-_An easy way to view the low level data of files in your linux terminal_
+_View binary data in your terminal_

 ## Installation